-Data from 13 Norwegian airports provided by Avinor showed a marked increase in the number of geese shot as part of their flight safety management scheme (Fig. 7).
-In 2013 a single goose was shot, whereas in 2018 this number had increased to 42 geese.
+Data from 13 Norwegian airports provided by Avinor showed a marked increase in the number of geese shot as part of their flight safety management scheme (Fig. 13).
+In 2013, a single goose was shot, whereas in 2018 this number had increased to 42 geese.
 The vast majority of geese shot were Greylag Geese.

-Figure 7.
-The total number of geese and Greylag Geese shot at 13 Norwegian airports from 2013-2018.
+Figure 13.
+The total number of geese in general and Greylag Geese specifically shot at 13 Norwegian airports from 2013-2018.
 Data courtesy of Avinor.

-During the same time period there was a marked increase in the total number of occasions where geese were registered at the airports (Fig. 8).
+During the same time period there was a marked increase in the total number of occasions where geese were registered at the airports (Fig. 14).
 However, the numbers showed great variation between airports and in 2018 and 2019 Stavanger Airport, situated in the southwestern part of Norway, accounted for more than half of the goose observations.

-Figure 8.
-The total number of geese and Greylag Geese shot at 13 Norwegian airports from 2013-2018.
+Figure 14.
+The total number of occasions where geese were observed at 10 Norwegian airports from 2013-2018.
+No geese were observed at the remainder of the airports.
 Data courtesy of Avinor.

-The increased presence of geese at the airports was accompanied by a concomitant increase in the number of management actions taken to scare off geese ($R^2=0.99$, p<0.0001) (Fig. 9).
+The increased presence of geese at the majority of 13 airports was accompanied by a concomitant increase in the number of management actions taken to scare off geese ($R^2=0.99$, p<0.0001) (Fig. 15).
 In 2013 and 2014, no actions were reported, whereas in 2018 and 2019, actions were taken to scare off geese on 64 and 58 occasions, respectively.
 Through the period, blank shots were the most commonly used scaring method.
 No information about the extent to which the scaring was successful or the effectiveness of the range of scaring methods used is available.

-Figure 9.
+Figure 15.
 The number of different management actions taken towards geese at 13 Norwegian airports from 2013-2019.
 Data courtesy of Avinor.